johngeorgewright/ts-mono-repo/README.md

 1. Use the generator package to create new packages
 1. If using VSCode, open the workspace and install recommended extensions
 1. Commit changes with `yarn commit`

+## Known issues

+### Dependabot doesn't support Yarn2

+If you need to use dependabot, you'll noticed that it doesn't update the "zero-install" cache.
+You'll have to make sure to do that yourself.

+We recommend using Renovate instead.